Integralist/Fresh-Install/README.md

 ## VIM, TMUX and VUNDLE

-To install tmux see above brew command.
+All of the following is already set within the dot files but I've explained them below as it's important to understand why they are there.

-With tmux (once `brew install reattach-to-user-namespace`) make sure to add to your `.vimrc` as it fixes a bug with not being able to paste content between tmux sessions:
+With tmux and `brew install reattach-to-user-namespace` both installed, make sure to add to your `.tmux.conf` the following settings...

 ```
 set -g default-command "reattach-to-user-namespace -l \"/bin/zsh\""
 set-option -g default-shell /bin/zsh
 ```

+...the first setting fixes an issue where you're unable to paste content copied from tmux into another application (or even another tmux session).

 To install vundle do `git clone https://github.com/gmarik/vundle.git ~/Dropbox/Fresh\ Install/Shell/.vim/bundle/vundle`

-The contents of the .vimrc file are taken directly from the sthulb repo [https://github.com/sthulb/dotfiles/tree/master/vim](https://github.com/sthulb/dotfiles/tree/master/vim)
+To install the Vim plugins either:

+- launch `vim` and run `:BundleInstall`
-Launch `vim`, run `:BundleInstall` or just run from the command line `vim +BundleInstall`
+- or just run from the command line `vim +BundleInstall`

 ### Vim and tmux status line improvements